 This is the team that God has called you to work with.
 Go for coffee with them.
 Get to know them as individuals.
 They are great people with great hearts.
 Learn to love them.

 If you can, have a weekly meeting with the lead pastor.
 You need to know his heart and vision.
 And, you need his support and help.

-3. Make a list of the songs that the congregation has sung over the last year.
+3. What has the congregation has sung over the last year?

 Start where the congregation currently is.
 Find the songs they have been singing that also work for you.
 You never want to sing a bunch of songs that the congregation doesn’t know.

 4. Make a list of all the musicians and singers and learn all their names.

 The worship team (or choir and orchestra) is your flock, your spiritual responsibility.
 Learn to know them.
 Find out what they do and like as individuals.
 Learn their names.
 Learn to love them.

 Recently, I asked each of the worship team to be my friends on Facebook.
 Then I used their Facebook pictures to make a list, so I could memorize their faces and names.